 Laser engraving is the process of removing a portion of material to leave an engraved mark which is visible beneath.
 The engraving process is produced by the Laser beam removing material to create a mark, where the Laser acts like a chisel and blows away selected areas of the subject material.
 It is a subset process of laser marking where the object is actually marked beneath the surface and is the most common of all the laser marking applications.
 The depth of the engraving made will depend on the dwell time as well as the type of material being used.
 It can be used on a variety of materials, including ceramics, plastics and all forms of metal.
-As well as marking, the laser engraving process can also be compared with ablation and etching, which work in similar ways.
+As well as marking, laser engraving applications can also be compared with ablation and etching, which work in similar ways.

 Laser engraving is especially popular in jewellery manufacture (particularly engraving of gold and silver) and can be used to create works of art; there are also many industrial uses (e.g. adding information onto parts and components).
 Engraving with lasers can be used for traditional marking purposes such as serial numbers and logos but has the advantage of depth which makes it popular for making stamps, dies and moulds.
-Laser engraving is extensively used in industries such as aerospace, automotive, electronics, medical and also in semi-conductor manufacturing.
+Laser engraving is extensively used in industries such as aerospace, automotive (including e-mobility), electronics, medical and also in semi-conductor manufacturing.